What Do Physician Assistant Do?

 - Anesthetic Assistant

 There were about 106,200 jobs for Physician Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 37.4% which is above the national average.
 The Bureau of Labor Statistics predicts 39,700 new jobs for Physician Assistant by 2026.
-There will be an estimated 10,600 positions for Physician Assistant (PA) per year.
+The BLS estimates 10,600 yearly job openings in this field.

 The states with the most job growth for Physician Assistant (PA) are Arizona, Utah, and Florida.
 Watch out if you plan on working in Rhode Island, Mississippi, or Alaska.
 These states have the worst job growth for this type of profession.

 The salary for Physician Assistants ranges between about $69,120 and $151,850 a year.

 Physician Assistants who work in Connecticut, Washington, or Alaska, make the highest salaries.